VikVador/PacNET/README.md

 As of today, PacNET is still a work in progress since the results are not as good as the one obtained by PacMAN
 ## Installation

 - First of all, it is **required** to install Python on your computer.
-If it nos already done, you can do it using the following [link](https://www.python.org/downloads/).
+If it is not already done, you can do it using the following [link](https://www.python.org/downloads/).

 - Furthermore, it is needed to install the [*PyTorch*](https://pytorch.org) library as well as [*Numpy*](https://numpy.org).
 In order to do so, simply execute the command